imtaanya/project-change-detection/README.md

 # Assumptions and Limitations

-   Add username and password in config, For sentinel-1, add the data range that you want to download Add the date range for downloading sentinel-2 data in `automate_sentinel_2_download.py`
+1. Add username and password in config, For sentinel-1, add the data range that you want to download.
+2. Add the date range for downloading sentinel-2 data in `automate_sentinel_2_download.py`